 Admin- This month, instead of doing walkthroughs, do tag outs.
 Go to a teacher’s classroom, take over, & send them to walkthrough the rooms of their peers.
 They will learn more from them than you.
 You will learn more from teaching than preaching.

-I have been on Twitter for ten years and have never had one of my posts make such a big impact.
+I have been on Twitter for twelve years and have never had one of my posts make such a big impact.
 Apparently, the Instagram crowd found power in these words as well.

-In total, after just shy of two weeks, this simple post, reflecting on a practice I assumed was common, has been shared and commented on more than 20,000 times.
+In total, after just shy of two weeks, this simple post, reflecting on a practice I assumed was common, had been shared and commented on more than 20,000 times.

 And I’ve got to be honest, I am kind of shocked by it.
 I didn’t think this post revealed anything novel and exciting.
 But I guess for some, this has been exactly what so many have been looking for.